dustin/java-memcached-client/README.markdown

 This argument is used for CI testing where certain unit tests might be temporarily failing.

+# HubSpot Modifications

+## Circuit Breaker

+There is now a configuration option to add a [Failsafe](https://github.com/jhalterman/failsafe) circuit breaker in front of each node.
+If enabled, the circuit breaker is updated at the end of each operation (failure if it timed out, success otherwise).
+If 5 out of the last 10 operations have timed out for a specific node, the circuit breaker will open and requests to that node will immediately fail.
+After 5 seconds, a single request is allowed to that node.
+If it fails, the circuit stays open and the process is repeated 5 seconds later.
+If it succeeds, the circuit is closed and behavior returns to normal.

 # More Information

 For more information about Spymemcached see the links below: